com-480-data-visualization/com-480-PieChartMasters/README.md

 > Pre-processing of the data set you chose
 > - Show some basic statistics and get insights about the data

-**Exploratory Data Analysis – Pre-processing Overview**
+For our chosen subject, many relevant datasets, such as US real estate prices (FRED – ASPUS), unemployment rate (FRED – UNRATE), and OECD consumer confidence index, are readily available from reputable sources like the Federal Reserve (FRED), OECD, and the World Bank.
+These datasets are typically clean, pre-processed single-feature time series that clearly illustrate the crisis's impact, often showing a distinct drop or spike around 2008.

-Most of our selected datasets (e.g., real estate prices, unemployment, consumer confidence) are single-feature time series from reputable sources such as the Federal Reserve (FRED), OECD, and the World Bank.
-They typically display a notable drop or spike around 2008, reflecting the financial crisis’s impact.
-Because these datasets are already clean and straightforward, we will focus our exploratory analysis on the HMDA mortgage dataset, which is larger and requires more preprocessing.
+To provide additional insight into the crisis's underlying dynamics, we decided to concentrate our exploratory analysis on the Home Mortgage Disclosure Act (HMDA) dataset.
+This comprehensive mortgage dataset  offers valuable information on loan types, amounts, and borrower demographics, and it facilitates the study of the relationship between applicant characteristics and loan defaults.

 ### Related work